-1.0 Rationale
+1.0 RATIONALE

 - 1.1 Oakhill College has a duty of care to take reasonable measures to protect students against risks of injury which reasonably could have been foreseen.
 The duty of care requires teachers to take such measures in all the circumstances that are reasonable to prevent injury to the student.
-The duty is not to ensure that there is no injury but to take reasonable care to prevent injury which could reasonably have been foreseen. - 1.2 As a registered and accredited school in NSW it is essential to ensure compliance with the New South Wales Education Standards Authority (NESA) Registered and Accredited Individual Non-Government Schools (NSW) Manual.
-As a result the College aims to implement policies and procedures that provide a safe environment. - 1.3 Oakhill College is committed to promoting and providing a safe environment for all students, in accordance with the Australian Student Wellbeing Framework (2018) and the National Catholic Safeguarding Standards. - 1.4 Oakhill College must be a safe learning environment where all students are valued as unique individuals made in God's image.
+The duty is not to ensure that there is no injury but to take reasonable care to prevent injury which could reasonably have been foreseen. - 1.2 As a registered and accredited school in NSW it is essential to ensure compliance with the Board of Studies Teaching and Educational Standards (BOSTES Registered and Accredited Individual Non-Government Schools (NSW) Manual October 2014, Page 32) the College must have in place and implement policies and procedures that provide a safe environment. - 1.3 Oakhill College is committed to promoting and providing a safe environment for all students, in accordance with the National Safe Schools Framework (revised 2011) developed by the Student Learning and Support Services Taskforce of the Ministerial Council on Education, Employment, Training and Youth Affairs (MCEETYA) - 1.4 Oakhill College must be a safe learning environment where all students are valued as unique individuals made in God's image.
 "So God created humankind in his image, in the image of God He created them; male and female He created them."
 (Genesis 1:27)

-2.0 Guiding Principles
+2.0 GUIDING PRINCIPLES